kargamant/cat_service/README.md

 ![pos_response](https://github.com/user-attachments/assets/bbd13e7c-f011-4b5f-bff7-e679e40825ac)
 full dump [here](https://disk.yandex.ru/d/GVCHHr0cq9z_Rw)

+## Fragmentation
-Also fragmentation was made.
-So if a client have a very long nickname that does not fit in buff_size, then several UDP fragments will be sent.
+If a client has a very long nickname that does not fit in buff_size, then several UDP fragments will be sent.
 The format of fragment is following:
 ```
 <fragment_data>~<number_of_fragment>